mobtexting/mobtexting-sms-module-plugin-for-vtiger/README.md

 ## Step 1 - The manifest file ##

 Create an empty folder which will hold all the files.
 Generally I will refer to this folder as `root`.
 First thing we need is the `manifest.xml` file.
-This file is required and the module name is SMSNotifier.
+This file is required and the module name is `SMSNotifier`.

 ## Step 2 - The module class ##